-- Taking Social Security Too Early: The longer you hold out before starting your social security payments, the higher your monthly check will be.
+- Taking Social Security Too Early: The longer you hold out before starting your social security payments (can you live on social security alone?), the higher your monthly check will be.
 So if you start panicking about where the money's going to come from in the gap years between retiring and your first social security check, you could be looking at a significantly smaller lump of money over the long-term (especially since people are living longer than ever before).

 So how can you turn your scarcity mentality around to one of abundance (or at least one headed in that direction) rather than one of lack…especially when your bank account is hanging out on the lack side of the equation?

 How Can I Change My Thinking about Money?

 You can go about changing your money mindset much in the same way you would change anything else.

 - Become Aware of Your Personal Money Mindset: As you go through your days and weeks, pay special attention to the thoughts and beliefs you have about money.
 Even jot them down in a money journal – this will be helpful for you to get an accurate picture about what you think when it comes to money.

 - Figure Out How You'd LIKE Your Money Mindset to Be: How do you WANT to think about money?
 It's important to know how you want to feel about your money, and the thoughts you'd rather not have about money anymore.